 - If you don’t live in the Houston area or cannot visit the studio, you can purchase reprints in a variety of sizes on archival fiber paper from my SmugMug website.
 To purchase original works that you find on the SmugMug website, or this website, contact me.

-You can also purchase many of these prints on note cards.
+You can also purchase some of these prints on note cards.

 Lumen Print Photography

 Lumen print photography uses the sun or similar light source to create a print of the subject matter on semi-matt, glossy, or art fiber paper.
 The print is then processed in a traditional darkroom where the image is made permanent by immersion in a photographic fixer.
 A water bath then clears the fixer from the print, and then the print is hand-toned in a selenium or gold solution.

 Silver Gelatin Print Photography

 The silver gelatin process was developed in the 19th-century shortly after the Civil War and is a monochrome imaging process based on the light sensitivity of silver halides.

-An enlarger projects light through the image on a negative onto photographic paper, which produces a latent image on the paper.
+An enlarger projects light through the image of a negative onto photographic paper, which produces a latent image on the paper.
 The image is processed by immersing the paper in photographic developer, halting the development with a stop bath, and fixing the image in a photographic fixer.
 The print is then washed to remove the processing chemicals.

-At this point, you have a photographic print.
+At this point, there’s a photographic print.
 However, following the wash process, I immerse the print in either a gold or selenium solution to increase its tonal depth and archival quality.